 Written by Therapy Focus Dietitian, Maddie Todd.

 Mealtimes can be challenging for parents of children with autism.
 The following are my top tips for those parents who have to pick their battles when it comes to mealtimes.

 Once you find yourself catering to your child’s specific food preferences, you might find that you get to the point where you can’t offer any other foods without a meltdown.
-Sometimes new foods need to be offered in a very gradual way to assist a child to slowly build up their tolerance.
+Sometimes new foods need to be offered in a very gradual way to help your child slowly build up their tolerance.
 A great way to offer exposure to a wide range of foods is through grocery shopping with your child.

-Building routines can help to support children with autism as they often prefer to know what is expected of them and what is coming next.
+Building routines can help support children with autism, as they often prefer to know what is expected of them and what is coming next.

 Get a thorough assessment of your child’s eating and drinking skills.
-Often picky eating is more than the usual ‘fussy eating’ phase that many children experience as part of their typical development.
-An assessment could include chewing and swallowing skills, self-feeding skills, seating and positioning and continence.
-All of these areas can have a big impact on a child’s diet and mealtimes.
+Often picky eating is more than the usual ‘fussy eating’ phase that many children experience as part of typical development.
+An assessment could include chewing and swallowing skills, self-feeding skills, seating and positioning, and continence.
+All of these things can have a big impact on a child’s diet and mealtimes.